nathancahill/pipeup/README.md

 #### Usage

 Pipe the output of a command to `pipeup`.
+See available options by running `pipeup --help`

 ```
 $ command | pipeup